10up/classifai/README.md

 - For features that have thresholds or taxonomy settings, set those as well.

 #### 4. Save Image or PDF file or run WP CLI command to batch classify your content

+## Set Up Recommended content (via Microsoft Azure Personalizer)
+Note that [Personalizer](https://azure.microsoft.com/en-us/services/cognitive-services/personalizer/) requires sufficient data volume to enable Personalizer to learn.
+In general, we recommend a minimum of ~1,000 events per day to enable Personalizer learn effectively.
+If Personalizer doesn't receive sufficient data, the service takes longer to determine the best actions.

+#### 1. Sign up for Azure services
+- [Register for a Microsoft Azure account](https://azure.microsoft.com/en-us/free/) or sign into your existing one.
+- Log into your account and create a new [Personalizer resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesPersonalizer).
+- Enter your service name, select a subscription, location, pricing tier, and resource group.
+- Select **Create** to create the resource.
+- After your resource has deployed, select the **Go to Resource** button to go to your Personalizer resource.
+- Click `Keys and Endpoint` in the left hand Resource Management menu to view the `Endpoint` URL for this resource.
+- Click the copy icon next to `KEY 1` to copy the API Key credential for this resource.

+For more information, see https://docs.microsoft.com/en-us/azure/cognitive-services/personalizer/how-to-create-resource

+#### 2. Configure Microsoft Azure API and Key under ClassifAI > Recommended Content

+- In the `Endpoint URL` field, enter your `API endpoint`.
+- In the `API Key` field, enter your `KEY 1`.

+#### 3. Use "Recommended content" block to display recommended content on your website.

 ## WP CLI Commands